Performance — when complexity O(n) is not enough — Threads

 You did a lot of improvements, even the basic ones, but to process that million sets of data still take a lot of time to be done.
 In this scenario one more possible improvement could be the use of Threads.

 I consider the easiest (and the first) approach the one I usually call: “task list”.
-It is what its sounds: the creation of a list that contains all tasks that should be performed.
-And them, send them all to a kind of “task splitter”.
-The furter will split the list into blocks of n tasks and them create a thread to process it.
+It is exactly what its sounds like: the creation of a list that contains all tasks that should be performed.
+And then, send them all to a kind of “task splitter”.
+That will split the list into blocks of n tasks and then create a thread to process it.

 This strategy has its cons, like:

 - The time spent to build the entire list;